sameer60/key-crafter/README.md

    ```bash
    git push origin feature-name
    ```
-5. Open a pull request.
+5. The app will be available at `https://key-crafter.vercel.app/`

 ---